 You would need to meet the document requirements for overseas students to apply for your student visa, which can be found on the Australian Government’s website.

 This is what the application process involves:

-1. Sending your Chinese application form and supporting documents to firstname.lastname@example.org, fill in the online application form of Christ College, and remind your referee to send the confidential recommendation to us directly.
-Please see step 1 to 4 of application procedures for details.
+1. Sending your application form and supporting documents to email@example.com, and remind your referee to send the confidential recommendation to us directly.
+Please see application procedures for details.

-2. Following this, you will be invited to a written test and an interview with the Admission Committee and maybe the Principal from Christ College.
+2. Following this, you will be invited to a written test and an interview with the Admission Committee.
 If you are still resident overseas, this may be done under special arrangement.

 3. If you are accepted, you will be sent additional information, including an Overseas Student Written Agreement.